Skip to content

 mybatisConfiguration.addInterceptor(dataPermissionInterceptor);

-By using DataPermissionInterceptor, you can easily implement data permission control in MyBatis-Plus applications, ensuring users only access data within their authorized scope, thereby enhancing data security.
+By using DataPermissionInterceptor, you can easily implement data permission control in your MyBatis-Plus application, ensuring users can only access data within their permission scope, thereby enhancing data security.

 Baomidou